1988 ICS Niagara Conference

 “The most radical subversive thing you must do is pray and praise” ICS’s senior member in world view studies Dr. Brian Walsh told over 900 conferees gathered for the 30th annual Niagara conference held July 29 through August 1 near Fort Erie, Ont.

-Prayer breaks through the state of numbness which many Christians find themselves in by opening their eyes to what God is doing and praise opens the imagination to the possibility of a re- of our world, Walsh explained.
+Prayer breaks through the state of numbness which many Christians find themselves in by opening their eyes to what God is doing and praise opens the imagination to the possibility of a re-creation of our world, Walsh explained.

 In his two-part address on the topic, “Challenge: Beyond worldview to a way of life” Walsh suggested both a diagnosis and a prognosis for the disease of modernity affecting Christians and Western culture alike.